William Heinemann: Personal life

 On 2 February 1899, Heinemann married Magda Stuart Sindici, a writer who used the pseudonym Kassandra Vivaria, at St. Antonio's Church in Anzio, Italy.
 Her father was Augusto Sindici, an Italian poet.
 Her mother was Francesca Stuart Sindici, a Spanish-Italian painter.
 Wedding guests included James Abbott McNeill Whistler, the painter, whose book The Gentle Art of Making Enemies Heinemann had published in 1890.
 Whistler attended their wedding as the best man and painted the bride's portrait in 1900.
 In 1904, Heinemann divorced his wife.

 On 5 October 1920, Heinemann died unexpectedly in London, England.
 Heinemann had no children and his presumptive heir, his nephew John Heinemann, had died in the First World War.
 Heinemann's share of the company was bought out by Frank Nelson Doubleday, the New York publisher.

 He bequeathed funds to the Royal Society of Literature to establish a literary prize, the W. H. Heinemann Award, awarded from 1945 to 2003.

 Scandals

-Heinemann wrongly translated the Larousse Gastronomique, replacing the mayonaise by the hollandaise as a mother-sauce.
+Heinemann wrongly translated the Larousse Gastronomique, replacing the mayonnaise by the hollandaise as a mother-sauce.
 This error is still perpetuating today.